 The American College of Rheumatology’s Collaborative Initiatives (COIN) Department highlights rheumatology to an extensive network by using rheumatic diseases as case studies for treating complex disease, advancing health equity, eliminating health disparities, and improving quality of patient lives.
 ACR’s COIN department manages The Lupus Initiative® (TLI) which is a multi-faceted education program designed to reduce disparities and improve outcomes among people with lupus.
 The initiative is dedicated to improving the diagnosis, treatment, and management of lupus in populations disproportionately affected based on race, ethnicity, and gender.

-We receive funding from and work closely in collaboration with the HHS Office of Minority Health to develop and disseminate targeted teaching and learning resources for medical and health care professionals, in training and in practice.
-The goals of these educational activities are to increase the number of medical professionals with an appropriate level of knowledge and expertise in the recognition and treatment of patients with lupus to lessen missed and/or misdiagnoses, improve communication toward greater patient adherence to treatment regimens, and to increase the number of patients who become educated about lupus in order to take an active role in their disease management.
-Visit our website often to take advantage of updated educational tools and other FREE resources.
+TLI provides teaching and learning resources for health care professionals, patients and supporters.
+The goals of these educational resources are to increase the number of medical professionals with knowledge and expertise in the diagnosis and treatment of lupus, to lessen missed and misdiagnoses, to improve communication toward greater patient adherence to treatment regimens, and to increase the number of patients who take an active role in their disease management.